THE BEST LAS VEGAS PROPERTIES

 home, and the estimated closing costs.

-Primary Residence - The place someone lives most of the
+Primary Residence - The place someone lives most of

-time.
+the time.

-Prime Rate - The interest rate that banks charge
+Prime Rate - The interest rate that banks

-rate influence changes in other rates, including mortgage interest rates.
+prime rate influence changes in other rates, including mortgage interest rates.

 Principal - The amount borrowed or remaining